Prateekshettar/Practice-C/README.md

   **3).
 Practice 3**

-  Write a program to record attendance of the class.There are 15 students.Student number 5, 8 ,12 are absent.Attendance shall be recorded in only one variable.It should print" Class is full", if every one is present, otherwise "There are few absentees".
+  Write a program to record attendance of the class.There are 15 students.Student number 5, 8 ,12 are absent.Attendance shall be recorded in only one variable.It should print
+  **" Class is full"**, if every one is present, otherwise **"There are few absentees"**.